+• AMS Course Component Name: Math

+Hours: Math 40 Hours

-- AMS Course Component Name: Language, Physical & Life Science, and Social Studies - Hours: Language 32 Hours; Physical and Life Science 4 Hours; Social Studies 4 Hours - Specified Dates: Summer 2024 (July 1, 2024 September 9, 2024); In-Residence or Zoom on 7/1; 7/16-7/24/24; 8 am 5:30 pm HST; Some dates may have different hours.
+• Specified Dates: Summer 2024 (July 1, 2024 - September 9, 2024); In-Residence on 7/1; 7/12-7/15; 7/18; 7/20/24; 7/24/24; 8 am - 5:30 pm HST; Some dates may have different hours.
 (See Course Calendar in Canvas); Additional meetings with the instructor are required.

-Helpful Resources Service(s) Provided Sullivan Family Library (Chaminade Library) Tools to efficiently identify and access literature about an education research topic of your choosing Val Coleman, Librarian vcoleman@chaminade.edu 808-739-4661 Available to assist with literature searches as well as answer questions regarding research

-Google Drive Instructional Resources A resource with SHORT video clips to assist you with navigating Google Drive.
+Helpful Resources Service(s) Provided Sullivan Family Library (Chaminade Library) Tools to efficiently identify and access literature about an education research topic of your choosing Val Coleman, Librarian vcoleman@chaminade.edu 808-739-4661 Available to assist with literature searches as well as answer questions regarding research Google Drive Instructional Resources This is a resource with SHORT video clips to assist you with navigating Google Drive.
 Competency in Google Drive begins with opening and accessing a Google account.
 Students must be able to create a document, employ the comments and history buttons, and navigate the various document types (Document, Sheet, Slide).
 In addition, students need to be able to store and share files and understand the nature of automatic saving.

-ProQuest RefWorks Modules This resource has SHORT video clips to assist you in creating an account and using ProQuest RefWorks.
+ProQuest RefWorks Modules This resource has SHORT video clips to help you create an account and use ProQuest RefWorks.
 RefWorks is an educational tool that allows users to store, annotate, and research material.
-RefWorks modules will guide students through the process to facilitate the research process better.
+RefWorks modules will guide students through the process to better facilitate the research process.
 Inherent in the search process is the use of digital text, and competency in Google Drive is a precursor to the RefWorks process.
 APA Style This is the official American Psychological Association website, where you will find resources related to APA Style 7th Edition.